 Finding Autonomy in an Entry Level Role

-Since joining AlphaSights full time a year ago, the explicit benefits of the entry-level role have always been obvious to me: ability to enjoy AlphaSights’ terrific culture, chance to develop crucial project management skills, and opportunity to deepen communication skills, among many others.
+Since joining AlphaSights full-time a year ago, the explicit benefits of the entry-level role have always been obvious to me: the ability to enjoy AlphaSights’ terrific culture, the chance to develop crucial project management skills, and the opportunity to deepen communication skills, among many others.
 Less obvious have been some of the more implicit benefits of the post-graduate AlphaSights role.
 And after reflecting on the past year, one virtue has stood out to me in particular: autonomy.

 Every company will tout the fact that new hires and recent grads are given “immediate responsibility”, but this is starkly different from true autonomy.
 At AlphaSights, the firm places a remarkable amount of trust in its new hires.
 This trust, although it may not be obvious at first, presents both challenges and opportunities that create professional and personal development possibilities that I believe are few and far between in the working world.
 While it’s easy to find a role that gives you a set of responsibilities, it’s much harder to find a role that hands you the autonomy to meet and exceed those expectations.